imgag/ClinCNV/doc/germline_CNV_analysis.md

 1. Simple analysis, having only on-target coverage:
 `Rscript clinCNV.R --normal normal.cov --bed bedFile.bed`

-2. Specifying output folder **(here and until this instruction you should add the line to the line you got on the previous step)**:
+2. Specifying output folder **(here and until the end of the numbered list instruction you should add the line to the line you got on the previous step)**:
 `--out /your/folder`

 3. Adding offtarget coverages (does not increase _Sensitivity_ a lot since germline CNVs are rarely as long as off-target window, but improves _Specificity_ efficiently removing CNVs formed by probes standing far away from each other):